 Vice-President - Annette Gilles

 Grapevine Association is a group in Aix-les-Bains who meet once a month to promote the English language and British culture.
-Founded in 1992, activities include conversation eventings, illustrated and outings.
+Founded in 1992, activities include conversation evenings, illustrated talks and outings.
 Emphasis is on the spoken word and topics related to the British culture and traditions.
-A friendly group for anyone who would like to improve their English and become acquaintd with the British way of life.
+A friendly group for anyone who would like to improve their English and become acquainted with the British way of life.

 04 79 54 70 66

 IoD is the UK's longest established organisation for directors and business leaders.
 We are dedicated to supporting our members, encouraging entrepreneurial activity and promoting responsible business practice.